eduflow/ckeditor5-iframe/README.md

 ![Dev environment](/screenshots/dev.png?raw=true "Screenshot of dev environment")

+From here, you can customize `demo/`'s `app.js` and `index.html` as well as files inside `src/` (the plugin code itself) and files will be automatically rebuilt.
+You still may need to refresh.

 The `window.editor` can access the [`ClassicEditor`](https://ckeditor.com/docs/ckeditor5/latest/api/module_editor-classic_classiceditor-ClassicEditor.html) object, e.g. `editor.getData()` can retrieve the output HTML.